 “From a cancer nursing perspective, there is a strong commitment to addressing and ultimately eliminating health inequalities.
 EONS is actively supporting these efforts by awarding the ECND Strengthening Equality in Healthcare Award 2020 to two excellent cancer nurses acknowledging their contribution to reducing inequalities in healthcare.”

-On the eve of European Cancer Nursing Day (18 May), EONS President Andreas Charalambous announced the winners: Bodil Westman, Sweden, and Celia Diez de los Rios, Spain.
+On the eve of European Cancer Nursing Day (18 May 2020 ), EONS President Andreas Charalambous announced the winners: Bodil Westman, Sweden, and Celia Diez de los Rios, Spain.
 Many congratulations to them both!
-They will receive free registration to the EONS13 conference in September.
+They have received a free registration to the EONS13 conference in September 2020.
 Thank you to everyone who submitted nominations for the award.

 Novice Research Dissemination Award